erfg12/memory.dll/Memory/README.txt

 3. Edit line 19 where it says "level=" change "asInvoker" to "requireAdministrator".
 Save and close.

-4. Open NuGet manager and Browse for "System.Security.Principal.Windows", install this.

-5. Your trainer should match your game's platform.
+4. Your trainer should match your game's platform.
 If compiling with Any CPU, uncheck the prefer 32bit checkbox in Build Project Properties if you need x64.
     Ex: If game is x86, trainer should be x86.
 If game is x64, trainer should be x64.